inves-technology/toybox-www/README.md

 [Phantom Design](https://phantom.design)

 ## TO DO
-- Make the navbar sticky, animate to a yellow bg on scroll
-- Add Scrollspy
-- Navbar styling
 - Where do action buttons go to?
 - Test on mobile
 - Add a yellow overlay when you mouse over a fellow